 According to Jerry Vanderstelt, having a friendly and knowledgeable staff onsite is what separates Van’s from so many other car washes.
 “Each customer deserves special treatment.
 It makes the experience more personalized to have smiling workers on hand.
 If there is ever a question or concern there is always someone available to take care of the situation.”
 Jerry believes that what has made Van’s successful for so long is their standing commitment to customer service.
 “We do what we say we are going to do, and we take care of our customers.”

 Van’s uses quality Quaker State® Oil in their lube shops, offers a free car wash with every oil change, and sends out a notice and coupon for the customer’s three-month oil change reminder.
-The Vanderstelts currently operate three locations in Muskegon County.
+The Vanderstelts currently operate eight locations in Muskegon and Newaygo counties.